-The Genetic Links to Anxiety and Depression (GLAD) Study, led by the National Institute of Health Research (NIHR) Mental Health BioResource and researchers at King’s College London, is a project set up to support studies exploring risk factors for depression and/or anxiety.
+The Genetic Links to Anxiety and Depression (GLAD) Study, led by the National Institute of Health Research (NIHR) Mental Health BioResource and researchers at King’s College London, in collaboration with researchers at Ulster University, University of Edinburgh, and Cardiff University, is a project set up to support studies exploring risk factors for depression and/or anxiety.

 Depression and anxiety are the most common mental health disorders worldwide.
 In the UK, 1 in 3 people will experience symptoms during their lifetime.
 The GLAD Study aims to better understand depression and anxiety in order to find effective treatments and improve the lives of people experiencing these disorders.

 We are pleased to announce that we have now extended recruitment to Wales, Scotland and Northern Ireland!

 There are 4 simple steps to signing up to the GLAD Study:

 - Register for the website and read the information sheet

 - Provide consent

 - Complete a ~30 minute questionnaire to see if you are eligible

 - Send a saliva DNA sample through the post

 Once you have signed up to the GLAD Study, you will be able to see information on the website about a number of optional questionnaires or other research studies that are being carried out.
 You will be able to choose to take part in these studies should you wish to.